 The study program is based on courses in social sciences and religious studies.
 An essential part of the program is to give insight into the different ways by which religion is shaped by various local and regional social conditions.
 The program aims at developing the knowledge acquired at the bachelor's level, in order to give a more profound understanding of the relationship between religion and society in a global perspective.
-This includes courses in:

 The Master's degree qualifies for further studies on the PhD level.
 The Master's program is a two-year academic course of study.